SoCoDeN/Simulation/pages/tutorial.md

 To fix any issues that arise:
 - Correct the data files on your local copy of your forked repo
 - Add your updated data files to the staging area.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git add data/nimh/*.csv
+git add data/site01/*.csv
 ```
 - Commit your changes with a message about what you fixed
 ```
 git commit -m 'fix dob format'
 ```
 - Push your local repo to your remote fork.
-For example, if your site is named nimh:
+For example, if your site is named site01:
 ```
-git push origin nimh
+git push origin site01
 ```

 Your pull request will automatically update when your forked repo changes and the QC script will re-run.